 Ways to Celebrate Asian Pacific Heritage Month

 In 1978, President Jimmy Carter signed a joint resolution designating the first week of May as Asian/Pacific American Heritage Week.
 In 1992, the celebration was officially expanded to a full month under President George H. W. Bush.

-Today, AAPI Heritage Month celebrates the diverse cultures and stories of people from countries across East Asia, Southeast Asia, South Asia, and the Pacific Islands, including places such as Japan, China, Korea, India, Vietnam, the Philippines, Samoa, Hawaii, and many more.
+Today, AAPI Heritage Month celebrates the cultures and stories of people from countries across East Asia, Southeast Asia, South Asia, and the Pacific Islands, including places such as Japan, China, Korea, India, Vietnam, the Philippines, Samoa, Hawaii, and many more.

+Ways to Celebrate Asian Pacific Heritage Month